KathleenHub/TrainingSet1/README.md

-I already used visual studio code in my current job as an project engineer to configure our company software to fit the needs of the customer.
+I already use visual studio code and github in my current job as an project engineer to configure our company software to fit the needs of the customer.
+We work using agile principles and releaseing a new software version every two weeks.
 However I have been thrown into coding to bridge the gap between the developpers and the pharma related customers, while i have a phd degree in bioscience engineering specialised in expanding human mesenchymal stem cells.